Talkin’ Bout a Revolution: Dialogue, Practice and the Work of Liberation

 We recognize that the work of liberation will include allies who are men, those who are committed to revolutionary work alongside women.
-This year we are making space for men allies to attend as listeners, encourages, and partners in anti-patriarchy.
+This year we are making space for men allies to attend as listeners and partners in anti-patriarchy.
 There is space for 15 men allies to attend the conference.
-If you’d like to be considered, complete the following application: Application coming soon.
+Conference registration will be by invitation after we process your application.

 The WDT18 planning team recognizes that structural barriers often make it difficult for women of marginalized identities to access traditional conference spaces.
 We recognize a racialized wage gap in our country, one that persistently awards greater income to white women over indigenous, black women and Latinas.
 Similar barriers crisscross our nation: in health care, education, environmental quality, mental health and legal protections.

 It’s for this reason that Women in Leadership seeks to lessen at least one access barrier by prioritizing scholarships for women of color to attend the conference.
 This year we will have $3,000 to cover the registration for women of color.

 This year we are asking each Mennonite Church USA congregation to financially support sending one woman to Women Doing Theology with special consideration given to women of color.
 Women in Leadership will match each church’s giving up to $125 while funds are available.